KidSpark/tutorials/1-2-makecode-2.md

 ## Step 5

 ``|Download|`` the program to the Spark:bit.
 Make sure the Spark:bit is powered on, then observe the mechanism.
-[Click here](https://youtu.be/WqbDVIgPN4A) to see the mechanism in action.

 ## Step 6